paulmayer-fullstacker/underworld-wizards/readmeSolution.md

-# Full Stack Notes Application using Node and Express
+# The Underworld WizardsBuilds Build a Micro Blogging Social Network

 ## Introduction:

-Herewith my submission for Week-8's challenge: a full-stack 'Tech Blog' application, using Node, Express, and MySQL, Sequelize, and JWT authentication.
-The Tech Blog application provides a dynamic platform for creating, managing, and displaying blog posts.
-It allows registered users to compose and publish new blog posts, categorise them, and publish to a wide audience of other registered users.
-The app provides a means for users to browse all existing posts (or subsets of all posts) sorted by category.
+Herewith our submission for the final project: a full-stack 'Micro Blogging Social Network' application (for physios and healthcare professionals), using Node, Express, MySQL, Sequelize, and JWT authentication.
+The Micro Blogging application provides a dynamic platform for creating, managing, and displaying blog posts.
+It allows registered users to compose and publish new blog posts, categorise them, and publish to an audience of other registered physios and healthcare professionals.
+The app provides a means for the users to browse all existing posts (or subsets of all posts) sorted by category.
 Users can then read and comment on the posts of their choice.
+Users can follow and unfollow post authors, displaying all a followed authors posts.

 ---

 ## The Solution:

-The solution comprises an Express server (backend), serving frontend files and providing a RESTful API managing the Blog (Posts and Comments).
+The solution comprises an Express server (backend), serving frontend files and providing a RESTful API managing the Micro Blog (Posts, Comments, Follows).
 The server serves frontend files from a directory named 'public', making the frontend (HTML, CSS and JS files), directly accessible to clients.
-The server provides a set of API endpoints for performing CRUD (Create, Read, Update, Delete) operations on the Blog.
-The Blog data being persisted in a MySQL database.
+The server provides a set of API endpoints for performing CRUD (Create, Read, Update, Delete) operations on the Micro Blog.
+The Micro Blog data being persisted in a MySQL database (for development).
 Communication requests, between frontend and backend applications is managed using JSON Web Token (JWT) authentication.

+Note: On deployment to Render (our hosting platform) the database is migrated to PostgreSQL.

 ### Design Strategy

 The design of this application was largely dictated be the specification brief for the challenge.
-The design decisions (on form and function), left to the author, will be discussed here.
+The design decisions (on form and function), left to the development team, will be discussed here.
-The development strategy that I envisaged for this project was an API-first, backend-driven, iterative approach.
+The development strategy that we envisaged for this project was an API-first, backend-driven, iterative approach.
 First defining what data structures and functionalities were to be exposed via an API.
 Then, building and testing the backend, and finally building and testing the user interface.
-Throughout the process, build and test in small, manageable sprints.
+Throughout the process, building and testing in small, manageable sprints.

 #### Planning & Requirements (what and why):